ivymiao/cv/index.md

 ### __Kernel Porting of VAD Tree in Windows__ `2016.12`
 Changed the VAD tree structure in the WRK source code from the AVL tree to a red-black tree, refer to Linux kernel code.

-### __Music Synthesis System__ `2016.6`
-Synthesized melody based on the existing music scores, and analyzed and imitated the sounds of different instruments.

 <!-- ### Footer